awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits.md

   + Turn on automatic minor version upgrade\.
   + Change the DB instance class\.
 For example, you can't change a db\.m5\.xlarge DB instance to db\.m5\.2xlarge\.
 However, you can restore a snapshot of your RDS Custom for Oracle DB instance to a different instance class\.
 + The maximum DB instance storage is 64 TiB\.
-+ You can't use the Oracle Multitenant architecture\.
 + Only one database is supported on an RDS Custom for Oracle DB instance\.